TalentedProger/BarmenProject/replit.md

   - Button moved to very bottom with proper margin spacing
   - Title/description container has backdrop-blur-md with black/30 background
   - Maintained card dimensions while optimizing content layout distribution
+- ✅ Enhanced header container design and symmetry:
+  - Expanded title/description container to full width (100%) of card
+  - Reduced blur intensity from backdrop-blur-md to backdrop-blur-sm
+  - Increased background opacity from black/30 to black/40 for better readability
+  - Applied rounded-t-2xl only to top corners with border-b separator
+  - Aligned all section padding symmetrically (py-4) for visual balance
+  - Removed side margins to achieve edge-to-edge container coverage